-All that said, forgiving your ex is so important and I believe it will give everyone–the ex, the person forgiving and the kids, a much better life moving forward.
+All that said, forgiving your ex is so important because believe it or not, there are many benefits of forgiveness.
+I believe forgiveness gives everyone–the ex, the person forgiving and the children, a much better life moving forward.

 Every single thing you do in life, every action, every word you speak, every facial expression, every action is being watched by your children, who are eventually going to (if they don’t already) emulate millions of things you and your ex do.